 Ongoing project

 After the Rush documents everyday life in San Francisco through sustained observation of its public spaces.
-Referencing the city’s origins in the Gold Rush and its long association with ambition and labor, the project examines how movement, work, and routine continue to shape daily interactions.
-Photographed at street level, the images focus on unscripted moments involving residents, workers, and visitors as they move through environments shaped by commerce and tourism.
+Referencing the city’s origins in the Gold Rush and its long association with ambition and labor, the project examines how movement, work, and routine shape daily interactions.
+Photographed at street level, the process carries a creative intoxication as each unscripted moment unfolds and then slips away.